sorokinpf/sqli_blinder/README.md

 # SQLi blinder

 Framework for blind boolean-based sql injections explotation.
-Use it if sqlmap do shit.
+Use it if sqlmap does shit.

 Support:
 - MySQL